luamix/VoteBot/README.md

 # voteBot
 VoteBot is a bot to automatically vote on https://poll.fm/.

-It's writed in Javascript and JQuery with Puppeteer.
+It's written in Javascript and JQuery with Puppeteer.

 # How to use